REVELATION 10 - 11:14

 …The temple to which Jesus will return at his Second Coming.

 After setting foot on the Mount of Olives, our Lord will enter Jerusalem through the Eastern Gate suddenly coming to his temple as prophesied in Malachi 3:1.
 This was foreshadowed, by the way, when he rode the donkey colt into that city on Palm Sunday some two thousand years ago.
 Do you remember where he went?
-He went directly to Herod’s temple and unexpectedly pounced upon the thieves there!
-Having made himself a whip, he cleaned the place out crying,
+He went directly to Herod’s temple and unexpectedly pounced upon the thieves and extortioners who were selling there!
+Having made himself a whip, he cleaned the place out crying with a loud voice,

 It is written,‘my house is the house of prayer, but you have made it a den of thieves!
 Luke 19:46

-These truths are very exciting.
+These things are very exciting.
 You and I are very likely living at the very edge of the fulfillment of these prophecies.
 There is such a stirring of the Jews in the land of Palestine today and there is such tension over Jerusalem and the Temple Mount there.
-Thousands of Jews gather daily there for prayer at the Wailing Wall (all that is left of Solomon's temple).
-Tensions with their enemies continue to escalate over that all-important city and temple site.
-Never has the Church seen such exciting signs that the close of the age is drawing to its conclusion!
+Daily, thousands of Jews gather at the Wailing Wall (all that is left of Solomon's temple), to pray while tensions with their enemies continue to escalate and escalate over that all-important city and its temple site.
+Never has the Church of Jesus Christ seen such exciting signs that the close of this current age is drawing to a conclusion!

 And I will give power to my two witnesses, and they will prophesy one thousand two hundred and sixty days, clothed in sackcloth.
 These are the two olive trees and the two lampstands standing before the [NU changes God to Lord] of the earth.
 And if anyone wants to harm them, fire proceeds from their mouth and devours their enemies.
 And if anyone wants to harm them, he must be killed in this manner.
 These have power to shut heaven, so that no rain falls in the days of their prophecy; and they have power over waters to turn them to blood, and to strike the earth with all plagues, as often as they desire.